 This memo addresses proposed text amendments to Section 12.06 and 12.07- Signs - pertaining to measurement and allowances for wall signs.
-Proposed amendments are for discussion purposes only; a future public hearing will be required prior to voting on zoning text amendments.
+The Planning Commission recommended approval of the proposed text amendment at their September 17th, 2024 meeting.

 For reference, staff has included example images of wall signs and their respective areas at the end of this memo.